-Today Volvo Cars introduces the XC40 Recharge, the company’s first ever fully electric car and the first model to appear in its brand new Recharge car line concept.
+Volvo Cars are soon to introduce the XC40 Recharge, the company’s first ever fully electric car and the first model to appear in its brand new Recharge car line concept in February 2021.

 The XC40 Recharge, based on the multi-award-winning and best-selling XC40 small SUV, is the first of a family of fully electric Volvos.
 It represents a true milestone for Volvo Cars: the company’s first electric car and the first Volvo with a brand new infotainment system powered by Google’s Android operating system.